 $496.51 x 30 (years) x 12 (payments per year) + $4,000 (closing costs) = $178,743.60

 How You Can Reduce your Total Loan Costs

 Looking at the numbers above, it’s obvious that it’s expensive to borrow money.
 Fortunately, there are ways to reduce your loan costs.

 Before you can determine how to reduce your loan costs, you must narrow down your financial goals.
 Ask yourself what you are trying to achieve.

 - Looking for lower monthly payments?

 - Trying to pay your loan off as fast as possible?

-- Looking for a loan that can withstand income changes (better or worse)?
+- Looking for an adjustable rate loan that can withstand income changes (better or worse)?